-For models with a combustible gas sensor installed, the screen shown on the right may be displayed if calibration is performed after a bump test failure.
-If this screen is displayed, some combustible gases cannot be converted using the combustible gas conversion function.
-For information on the types of gases that cannot be converted, see "6-2-2.
-Combustible conversion gas selection".
-If the screen shown on the right is displayed, replace the combustible gas sensor with a new one promptly.
+• For models with a combustible gas sensor installed, the screen shown on the right may be displayed if calibration is performed after a bump test failure.
+When the screen shown on the right is displayed, the alarm is automatically cleared by pressing the MODE button or after 5 seconds.